HYT-Foundation-Inc-Tech-Interns/HYTechLMS/README.md

-Currently in place: role- and status-aware guards, Firestore/Storage rules, secure callable submission, private answer keys, server-authorized grading, raster-only avatar MIME types, and hosting headers (HSTS, `X-Frame-Options`, `X-Content-Type-Options`, Referrer-Policy, Permissions-Policy, COOP, and a **report-only** CSP).
+Currently in place: role- and status-aware guards, Firestore/Storage rules, secure callable submission, private answer keys, server-authorized grading, raster-only avatar MIME types, and hosting headers (HSTS, `X-Frame-Options`, `X-Content-Type-Options`, Referrer-Policy, Permissions-Policy, COOP, and an **enforcing** CSP — `firebase.json` sets `Content-Security-Policy`, not `Content-Security-Policy-Report-Only`, so a violation now blocks the resource rather than merely reporting it).

-Known gaps are tracked in [section 11 of the turnover guide](HYTECH_LMS_DEVELOPER_TURNOVER_GUIDE.md) — including student-writable progress, unvalidated external URL protocols, unenforced App Check, QA not gating deployment, and the long-lived `FIREBASE_TOKEN`.
-Read it before making security-adjacent changes.
+Known gaps are tracked in [section 16 of the turnover guide](HYTECH_LMS_DEVELOPER_TURNOVER_GUIDE.md) and in `HYTech/docs/TURNOVER_RISK_REGISTER.md` — including App Check enforcement state, unexercised restore procedures, and the long-lived `FIREBASE_TOKEN` used by CI instead of workload identity.
+Read them before making security-adjacent changes.

 ## Testing and QA